-This is the risk of losses arising from trading activities, including proprietary trading, undertaken by the Group as a result of adverse movement in market prices.
-Losses can arise from a change in the value of positions in financial instruments, or their hedges, due to adverse movements in market prices (for example, interest rates, foreign exchange, commodities, equities and credit spreads).
-Any significant losses from such trading activities could adversely affect the Group's financial performance and position.
+Traded market risk is the risk of losses arising from trading activities, including proprietary trading, undertaken by the Group as a result of adverse movements in market prices.
+Losses can arise from a change in the value of positions in financial instruments or their hedges, due to adverse movements in market prices (for example, interest rates, foreign exchange, commodities, equities and credit spreads).
+Any significant losses from such trading activities may adversely impact the Group's financial performance and position.